ekatsym/fcl/README.markdown

                  (delay pattern) |
                  (adata-name pattern*) |
                  (class-name {slot-name pattern}*)
+symbol-pattern ::= built-in-type |
+                   variable

 datum --- an object.
 forms --- an implicit progn.
-variable --- a symbol except t, nil or _. literal --- an atom except symbol. adata-name --- a algebraic-datatype name. class-name --- a class name except algebraic-datatype. slot-name --- a slot name. results --- the values returned by forms in matching clause.
+literal --- an atom except symbol. adata-name --- a algebraic-datatype name. class-name --- a class name except algebraic-datatype. slot-name --- a slot name. built-in-type --- a built-in type of common lisp standard. variable --- a symbol except t, nil or _. results --- the values returned by forms in matching clause.
 ```